mcinteerj/mongodb-graphql-lab/readme.md

 In this lab, you will deploy a MongoDB Cluster on MongoDB Atlas, before loading it with some sample data.
 You will then expose this data via a GraphQL API endpoint, and deploy a *very* simple web application to expose this data to users on the internet.

-Once the application is live, the requirements will change - your business owner wants an additional field to be shown on the web application!
+Once the application is live, the requirements will change - your Product Owner wants an additional field to be shown on the web application!
 Because you have exposed the data via a GraphQL endpoint, this will be easy to adapt and change, without having to make changes to you back-end API.

 This will demonstrate the flexibility of using GraphQL to expose data to other systems, while also showing you how quickly and easily you are able to deliver new services using MongoDB Atlas and MongoDB Stitch.